Category

 Creating a Place for Oneself on Instagram

-Figure 3 examines Instagram usage among seniors (※5) who struggle with feeling they have "no place to belong" in their lives.
+Figure 3 examines Instagram usage among seniors who feel they lack a "place to belong" in their lives (※5).
 Seniors with such concerns use Instagram more frequently.
 They also use it with motivations distinct from Facebook or LINE, such as wanting to feel happy or stay young.
 As a result of their usage, positive psychological changes (feeling happy), taking new steps, and self-expression (activation) increase.
 Through Instagram, we can see them opening up new worlds.

 Figure 3